joshortner/joshortner.github.io/_posts/blog/2022-01-09-raytracing-post-one.md

 # 4. A Sphere

 Here's an image of the output so far.
-There is a gradient background and two spheres, who's color is derived from the normal like this:
+There is a gradient background and two spheres.
+The color's are derived from the surface normals like this:

 {% highlight c++ %}
 ...